jerewill-cisco/intersight-terraform-simplified/README.md

 ### [organization.tf](organization.tf)

 In this file, we lookup the organization that already exists inside of your Intersight account.
 To do that, we use a [Data Source](https://www.terraform.io/language/data-sources).
-For simplicity sake, we just use the `default` organization.
+For simplicity, we use the `default` organization.

 ### Policy files

 The code that becomes a policy in Intersight is organized into a file for each policy type.
 They are named based on how the policy name is presented in the Intersight website.
 This doesn't always correspond perfectly to the resource names in the API, so sometimes our Terraform resources have different names.
 For example, in [policy_boot_order.tf](policy_boot_order.tf) we use a resource type of `intersight_boot_precision_policy`.

 Some policies, such as [policy_kvm.tf](policy_kvm.tf), only have one Terraform resource inside of them.
 Some policies, such as [policy_imc_access.tf](policy_imc_access.tf) provide multiple examples of different policy options.
-All of those resources corresponds one-to-one with the policy in Intersight.
+All of those resources correspond one-to-one with the policy in Intersight.

 Some policies, such as [policy_local_user.tf](policy_local_user.tf) or [policy_port.tf](policy_port.tf), are actually constructed from multiple resources.

 ### Pool files

-The code that becomes a pool in Intersight is likewise organized into a file for each pool type in a way that is similar to policy files above.
+The code that becomes a pool in Intersight is likewise organized into a file for each pool type in a way that is like the policy files above.
 Most have multiple examples for different sized pools.

 ### Profile and Template files

 Profiles aggregate the policy and pool objects into something that can be applied to equipment.
 One example is provided for each.

 There is also one example Server Profile Template.
 This template may be used from Intersight using the [Derive Profiles](https://intersight.com/help/saas/features/servers/operate#server_profile_templates) action.
 While it is straightforward to create such templates from Terraform, it is not yet possible to use them from Terraform.

+#### Server Profiles by Tag

+In addition to the basic server profile example, a more complex example that combines an [intersight_search_search_item](https://registry.terraform.io/providers/CiscoDevNet/intersight/latest/docs/data-sources/search_search_item) data source and an [intersight_server_profile](https://registry.terraform.io/providers/CiscoDevNet/intersight/latest/docs/resources/server_profile) resource with a [for_each](https://www.terraform.io/language/meta-arguments/for_each) to provision multiple profiles is provided in [profile_ucs_server_by_tag.tf](profile_ucs_server_by_tag.tf).
+Be aware that if you try to plan that terraform code and no servers are returned in the data source, it will cause the plan to (correctly) fail.

 ### Variables files